Gageperrin/it-notes/it-topics/cissp.md

 This depends on either labeling for system-readable association of security attributes with subjects and objects represented by internal data structures, based on system-based enforcement, while marking is human-readable association of security attributes with objects for process-based enforcement.

+Government data classification consists of the layers: Top Secret, Secret, Confidential, and Unclassified.
+Unclassified can be further divided into Controlled Unclassified Information (CUI), For Official Use Only (FOUO), and sensitive but unclassified (SBU).

+Private organizations often use the following categories:
+* Confidential/Proprietary: Trade secrets, proprietary information, sensitive business data
+* Private: Employee records, customer data, personal information
+* Sensitive: Internal communications, project plans, information requiring protection
+* Public: Marketing materials or other data intended for public dissemination

 ## 2.2 - Establish information and asset handling requirements

 Handling requirements are based on the classification of the asset, not the type of media.
 The asset owner determines who may access media, and the requirements for its storage, retention, and destruction.